PASTAplus/PEP/peps/pep-18.md

 - a QUDT mapping was not found
 - a QUDT mapping was rejected by the user
-- a QUDT mapping already exists but is different from our mapping
+- a QUDT annotation already exists but is different from our mapping

 ## Open issue(s)

 What should attribute IDs look like?
 GUIDs have much to recommend them but are a bit ugly.

+Should we enable the user to enter a different QUDT code?

 ## References